-Sri Chinmoy Half-Marathon, 5 Mile Race and 2 Mile Race
+Sri Chinmoy Half-Marathon, 5 & 2 Miles

 A traditional test of speed and endurance on a classic one-mile loop in a refreshing garden and lakeside setting...

 About the event

 The course is a certified one-mile loop on cycle path and road.

-The 2 Mile Race and 5 Mile Race commence at 9.30 and 9.35 am respectively.
+Race start for the Half-Marathon is 9 am.
+The 2 Mile Race and 5 Mile Race commence at around 9.30 am.
 Both the 2 Mile and 5 Mile Races employ the same loop course as the Half-Marathon.